Interviewing former poacher Roy Wright.

 One thing that doesn't always translate through photographs, court records and old newspaper articles is the human element.

-Sitting across from Roy and speaking with him face to face, I found myself looking beyond the stories, convictions and reputation.
-I was looking at a man now in his 80s reflecting on a life that has taken many turns, some of them difficult to defend.
+Sitting across from Roy and speaking with him face to face, we observed a man now in his 80s reflecting on a life that has taken many turns.

 Pictured: Roy Wright mug shot